 14. Visit the Kyobo Book Store

-Kyobo is the biggest book store in Korea, with many sections housing whatever book or reading accessories you could want!
-Understandably, they also have a huge section of English language books.
-If you’re jonesing for a new book for you or your kids this is definitely the place to go.
+Kyobo is the biggest book store in Korea, and it’s found underneath a subway station.
+How Korean is that?
+Kyobo has many sections housing whatever book or reading accessories you could want!
+Understandably, they also have a huge section of English (and other) language books.
+If you’re jonesing for a new book for you or your kids in your native language this is definitely the place to go.

 Even if you’re not looking to get your own book you’ll find this huge store (and the customers in it) fascinating!

-How to get to the Kyobo Book Store:
+How to get to the Kyobo Book Store in Seoul:

 - Address: Line 5 Gwanghwamun Station, 1, Jongno 1-ga, Jongno-gu, Seoul, South Korea